muratk5n/thirdwave/en/README.md

 countries should not depend on China for so many products.
 Should the the environmental footprint of a country define which tariffs get applied to it?

 ---

+Is "the Malacca Strait worry" overblown?
+There are alternatives..

+---